 I’ve been trying to teach myself a little Python, and here’s what I came up with for my first small project.
 Using their respective APIs, I’ve built a plugin for the Prismatik ambilight software that maps live data from the iRacing simulator.
-A video demonstrates the end result far better than I can explain it:
+A video demonstrates the end result far better than I can explain it: The plugin itself is open source and hosted on GitHub.
+Click here to download the latest version.

 The time is finally here!
 After a short hiatus to work on the McCree Hammershot project, I’m back to building my time circuits.
 The display circuit boards have arrived and it’s time to get them assembled and running!